Manganese(II) molybdate

 Manganese(II) molybdate is an inorganic compound with the chemical formula MnMoO4. α-MnMoO4 has a monoclinic crystal structure.
 It is also antiferromagnetic at low temperatures.

 Synthesis

 Manganese(II) molybdate can be prepared through a double displacement reaction between sodium molybdate and manganese sulphate:

 Manganese(II) molybdate has minimal solubility in water and will form a white-yellow precipitate which turns beige upon being refluxed.
 The precipitate can then be filtered from solution, which gives the monohydrate (MnMoO4·H2O); heating to 360 °C then provides the anhydrous salt.

 Manganese(II) molybdate may also be prepared by heating various manganese oxides and molybdenum trioxide to 700 °C.

-Applications
+Potential applications

-MnMoO4 has been used as active material in electrodes for aqueous supercapacitors due to fast pseudocapacitive redox reactions, and as catalyst for hydrogen evolution.
+MnMoO4 serves as the active material in electrodes for aqueous supercapacitors due to fast pseudocapacitive redox reactions.
+It has been evaluated as catalyst for hydrogen evolution.